study guides for every class

 5 Must Know Facts For Your Next Test

-1. The Alien Acts included provisions that allowed the president to deport any alien considered 'dangerous' to the peace and safety of the nation.
+1. The Alien Act allowed the president to deport any foreign national deemed dangerous to the peace and safety of the nation.

-2. The Sedition Act made it a crime to publish false, scandalous, or malicious writing against the government, targeting mainly opposition newspapers and journalists.
+2. The Sedition Act made it a crime to publish false or malicious writing against the government, leading to several prosecutions of journalists and opposition members.

 Review Questions

-• How did the Alien & Sedition Acts reflect the political tensions between Federalists and Democratic-Republicans during this period?
+• How did the Alien and Sedition Acts reflect the political tensions between the Federalists and Democratic-Republicans during John Adams' presidency?

-• Evaluate the long-term effects of the Alien & Sedition Acts on American political development in subsequent decades.
+• Evaluate the long-term effects of the Alien and Sedition Acts on American political culture and how they influenced subsequent legislative measures regarding freedom of speech.